Since its formation in 2007, Taylorian audiences have witnessed many wonderful moments. Of course, we hope the best is yet to come!

 Tens of thousands have come with us on these journeys and have laughed; cried; booed and cheered along the way.

-Director John Cumberlidge has used his experience, talent and time to bring together accomplished performers and emerging talent, along side the best of creative, artistic talent, both on and off island, to create these stunning theatrical spectacles.
+Original director John Cumberlidge, and now Chris Cuming, have used their experience, talent and time to bring together accomplished performers and emerging talent, alongside the best of creative, artistic talent, both on and off island, to create these stunning theatrical spectacles.

 The many passionate performers; technical; stage and wardrobe staff on a Taylorian production have been given a unique opportunity to work with and learn from top professionals that we endeavour to bring to the Isle of Man.